hyperledger-labs/splice/README.md

     - `CN validator backend`: An application for all validator app backends running on all cluster deployments (scratch, staging, dev, and test)
     - `CN wallet backend`: An application for all wallet app backends running on all cluster deployments (scratch, staging, dev, and test)
     - `SPA Experiment`: An application for the SPA experiment located in `/experiments/auth0-spa` in this repository
-    - `Validator1 Auth`: A monolith application that supports all validator1-hosted UIs (Splitwise, Directory, and Wallet) running on all cluster deployments (scratch, staging, dev, and test)
+    - `Validator1 Auth`: A monolith application that supports all validator1-hosted UIs (Splitwell, Directory, and Wallet) running on all cluster deployments (scratch, staging, dev, and test)

 If you don't have access to either tenant, give a shout in the #team-canton-network-internal Slack channel.
 Any admin of the tenant may invite anyone else (and everyone is an admin by default).